top of page

 A lifelong advocate for children and families, Matthew brings over 17 years of leadership experience in early childhood education and youth mentorship.

-• Big Brothers Big Sisters of Central Vancouver Island, where he served as a male mentor and has been featured for his work supporting local youth.
+• Big Brothers Big Sisters of Central Vancouver Island, where he served as a mentor and was recognized for his contributions to youth development

-• City of Nanaimo Parks & Recreation, contributing to regional family and youth initiatives.
+• City of Nanaimo Parks & Recreation, supporting regional family and youth initiatives

-His work reflects a rare balance of professional excellence and personal compassion — grounded in empathy, growth, and genuine human connection.
+His work reflects a thoughtful balance of operational excellence and human connection—grounded in empathy, trust, and long-term impact.

 Driven by Purpose and Precision

-Guided by the belief that “people deserve better,” Matthew leads with both the precision of an innovator and the heart of a caregiver.
+Guided by the belief that people deserve better, Matthew leads with both the discipline of a builder and the vision of a creative.

-His leadership philosophy draws inspiration from Apple, Tesla, and Disney — combining minimalism, modern design thinking, and a relentless pursuit of excellence to make In Space a company where creativity meets purpose.
+His leadership philosophy draws inspiration from Apple, Tesla, and Disney—blending minimalism, design thinking, and storytelling to create experiences that feel both elevated and meaningful.

 Beyond Entrepreneurship

-Outside his role as CEO, Matthew is a photographer, actor, writer, and dreamer.
+Outside of his role as CEO, Matthew is a creative at heart.

 A Mission That Transcends Generations